-Since graduating from Yale University in 2011, Ellis has worked as a musical assistant to Nico Muhly, assisting with operas, feature films, ballets, and orchestral works.
-As an undergraduate, Ellis was a co-founder and composer-in-residence for the contemporary chamber ensemble SIC InC. Upon graduation, Ellis was awarded the Beekman Cannon Friends of Music Prize for the graduating senior whose composition “exhibits unusual originality or promise.”
+After graduating from Yale University in 2011, Ellis worked as a musical assistant to Nico Muhly, assisting with operas, feature films, ballets, and orchestral works.
+As an undergraduate, he was awarded the Beekman Cannon Friends of Music Prize for the graduating senior whose composition "exhibits unusual originality or promise."

 Born in Rhode Island and raised in rural Massachusetts, he currently lives in Prospect Heights, Brooklyn.

 Join us for The Wells Fargo Classical EDGE: San Fermin & Ellis Ludwig-Leone.

 The first half of the concert will feature the world premiere of the Sound Investment-commissioned piece along with other orchestral works curated by Ellis.
 The second half will be a set by Ellis’ indie rock band, San Fermin.